fab-jul/hdf5_dataloader/README.md

 # hdf5_dataloader
-DataLoader subclass for PyTorch to work with HDF5 files (BETA)
+DataLoader subclass for PyTorch to work with HDF5 files.

-*This is work in progress.
-Documentation coming up.*

 # Requirements

 - h5py
-- fjcommon (`pip install fjcommon`)
-- TODO
+- Pillow
+- PyTorch (Tested with 0.4 and 1.0)
+- Python 3 (Tested with 3.6)

 # Usage